CamilleA3/Food-Safety-Data-Analysis/README.md

 <br>
 <br>
 <!--Figure 6_Number of Hospitalizations based on Food Type--><img align="left" src="https://user-images.githubusercontent.com/99365065/189704416-d724702a-997b-4999-a904-ae4c2ed43739.png" width="75%" height="75%" />
 <p align="center">Roasted turkey and stuffing was found to be responsible for increased hospitalization which makes sense because the bacteria responsible could have been found in those foods.
 It is important to notate that the second highest quantity of hospitalizations was responsible for an unknown food source.
 It can be difficult to positively identify the source because people eat a lot of different foods from different areas.
-Also, the onset of symptoms is not always sudden and as time passes, it is harder to identify a main source.
+Also, the onset of symptoms is not always sudden and as time passes, it is harder to identify a main source.</p>

-There was a significantly lower number of hospitalizations compared to illnesses but it is important to recognize that illnesses can escalate, especially if the patient is immunocompromised/ at-risk.</p>
 <br>
 <br>
 <br>